simpleiot/simpleiot/docs/ref/client.md

 ![app-arch](images/arch-app.png)

-Each client is configured by one or more nodes in the SIOT store graph.
+Each client can be configured by one or more nodes in the SIOT store graph.
 These nodes may be created by a user, a process that detects new plug and play hardware, or other clients.

 A client interacts with the system by listening for new points it is interested